Chart Color Schemes

 An assessment of population growth drivers in Elanora reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years beyond 2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Moving forward, Elanora's population is projected to increase by approximately 1,551 persons by 2041, reflecting an overall increase of about 11.4% over the 17-year period, as per the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, population projections indicate a increase just below the median of non-metropolitan areas nationally.
+The area is expected to increase by 1,551 persons to reach approximately 14,970 people by 2041, reflecting an overall increase of 10.1% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population